abpio/abp-commercial-docs/en/startup-templates/microservice/using-audit-logging-as-microservice.md

-# Using a Module as Microservice
+# Using Audit Logging as Microservice

 To run the initial microservice template properly, **AdministrationService** hosts required management modules such as permission-management, setting-management, audit-logging etc. However, you may need to extract one or more management system into an isolated microservice as hosted alone.
 This guide explains how to extract `Audit-Logging Management` from Administration service into a different microservice called **LoggingService**.